-Radiation dosimetry is the measurement, calculation and assessment of the absorbed doses and assigning those doses to individuals.
-It is the science and practice that attempts to quantitatively relate specific measures made in a radiation field to chemical and/or biological changes that the radiation would produce in a target.
+Radiation dosimetry is the measurement, calculation, and assessment of the absorbed doses and assigning those doses to individuals.
+The science and practice attempt to quantitatively relate specific measures made in a radiation field to chemical and/or biological changes that the radiation would produce in a target.

 - External Dosimetry.
 External exposure is radiation that comes from outside our body and interacts with us.
-In this case, we analyze predominantly exposure from gamma rays and beta particles, since alpha particles, in general, constitute no external exposure hazard because the particles generally do not pass through skin.
+In this case, we analyze exposure predominantly from gamma rays and beta particles since alpha particles generally constitute no external exposure hazard because the particles generally do not pass through the skin.
 Since photons and beta interact through electromagnetic forces and neutrons interact through nuclear forces, their detection methods and dosimetry are substantially different.
-The source of radiation can be, for example, a piece of equipment that produces the radiation like a container with a radioactive materials, or like an x-ray machine.
-External dosimetry is based on measurements with a dosimeter, or inferred from measurements made by other radiological protection instruments.
+For example, the radiation source can be a piece of equipment that produces the radiation, like a container with radioactive materials or an x-ray machine.
+External dosimetry is based on measurements with a dosimeter or inferred from measurements made by other radiological protection instruments.

 Internal Dosimetry.
-If the source of radiation is inside our body, we say, it is internal exposure.
-The intake of radioactive material can occur through various pathways such as ingestion of radioactive contamination in food or liquids.
+If the radiation source is inside our body, we say it is internal exposure.
+The intake of radioactive material can occur through various pathways, such as ingesting radioactive contamination in food or liquids.
 Protection from internal exposure is more complicated.
-Most radionuclides will give you much more radiation dose if they can somehow enter your body, than they would if they remained outside.
-Internal dosimetry assessment relies on a variety of monitoring, bio-assay or radiation imaging techniques.
+Most radionuclides will give you much more radiation dose if they can somehow enter your body than they would if they remained outside.
+Internal dosimetry assessment relies on various monitoring, bio-assay, or radiation imaging techniques.

 Personal dosimetry is a key part of radiation dosimetry.
-Personal dosimetry is used primarily (but not exclusively) to determine doses to individuals who are exposed to radiation related to their work activities.
+Personal dosimetry is used primarily (but not exclusively) to determine doses for individuals exposed to radiation related to their work activities.
 These doses are usually measured by devices known as dosimeters.
-Dosimeters usually record a dose, which is the absorbed radiation energy measured in grays (Gy) or the equivalent dose measured in sieverts (Sv).
-A personal dosimeter is dosimeter, that is worn at the surface of the body by the person being monitored, and it records of the radiation dose received.
-Personal dosimetry techniques vary and depend partly on whether the source of radiation is outside the body (external) or taken into the body (internal).
+Dosimeters usually record a dose, the absorbed radiation energy measured in grays (Gy), or the equivalent dose measured in sieverts (Sv).
+A personal dosimeter is a dosimeter worn at the body’s surface by the person being monitored and records the radiation dose received.
+Personal dosimetry techniques vary and depend partly on whether the radiation source is outside the body (external) or taken into the body (internal).
 Personal dosimeters are used to measure external radiation exposures.
-Internal exposures are typically monitored by measuring the presence of nuclear substances in the body, or by measuring nuclear substances excreted by the body.
+Internal exposures are typically monitored by measuring the presence of nuclear substances in the body or by measuring nuclear substances excreted by the body.

 There are two kinds of dosimeters:

 - Passive Dosimeters.
 Commonly used passive dosimeters are the Thermo Luminescent Dosimeter (TLD) and the film badge.
-A passive dosimeter produces a radiation-induced signal, which is stored in the device.
-The dosimeter is then processed and the output is analyzed.
+A passive dosimeter produces a radiation-induced signal stored in the device, and the dosimeter is then processed and the output is analyzed.

 The passive and the active dosimeters are often used together to complement each other.
-To estimate effective doses, dosimeters must be worn on a position of the body representative of its exposure, typically between the waist and the neck, on the front of the torso, facing the radioactive source.
-Dosimeters are usually worn on the outside of clothing, around the chest or torso to represent dose to the “whole body”.
-Dosimeters may also be worn on the extremities or near the eye to measure equivalent dose to these tissues.
+Dosimeters must be worn on a position of the body representative of its exposure to estimate effective doses, typically between the waist and the neck, on the front of the torso, facing the radioactive source.
+Dosimeters are usually worn outside clothing, around the chest or torso to represent dose to the “whole body.”
+Dosimeters may also be worn on the extremities or near the eye to measure equivalent doses to these tissues.

-The personal dosimeters in use today are not absolute instruments, but reference instruments.
-That means , they must be periodically calibrated.
+The personal dosimeters in use today are not absolute but reference instruments, which means they must be periodically calibrated.
 When a reference dosimeter is calibrated, a calibration factor can be determined.
 This calibration factor relates the exposure quantity to the reported dose.
-Validity of the calibration is demonstrated by maintaining traceability of the source used to calibrate the dosimeter.
-The traceability is achieved by comparison of the source with a “primary standard” at a reference calibration centre.
-In monitoring of individuals, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, in particular, if their values are below the protection limits.
+The validity of the calibration is demonstrated by maintaining the traceability of the source used to calibrate the dosimeter.
+The traceability is achieved by comparison of the source with a “primary standard” at a reference calibration center.
+In monitoring individuals, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, if their values are below the protection limits.

 Medical dosimetry is the calculation of absorbed dose and optimization of dose delivery in medical examinations and treatments.
 In general, radiation exposures from medical diagnostic examinations are low (especially in diagnostic uses).
-Doses may be also high (only for therapeutic uses), but in each case, they must be always justified by the benefits of accurate diagnosis of possible disease conditions or by benefits of accurate treatment.
-These doses include contributions from medical and dental diagnostic radiology (diagnostic X-rays), clinical nuclear medicine and radiation therapy.
+Doses may also be high (only for therapeutic uses).
+Still, in each case, they must always be justified by the benefits of accurate diagnosis of possible disease conditions or by benefits of accurate treatment.
+These doses include contributions from medical and dental diagnostic radiology (diagnostic X-rays), clinical nuclear medicine, and radiation therapy.
 Medical dosimetry is often performed by a professional health physicist with specialized training in that field.
-The radiation produced by the sources is usually characterized with percentage depth dose curves and dose profiles measured by a medical physicist to plan the delivery of radiation therapy.
+The radiation produced by the sources is usually characterized by percentage depth dose curves and dose profiles measured by a medical physicist to plan the delivery of radiation therapy.

 The medical use of ionizing radiation remains a rapidly changing field.
-In any case, usefulness of ionizing radiation must be balanced with its hazards.
-Nowadays a compromise was found and most of uses of radiation are optimized.
-Today it is almost unbelievable that x-rays was, at one time, used to find the right pair of shoes (i.e., shoe-fitting fluoroscopy).
-Measurements made in recent years indicate that the doses to the feet were in the range 0.07 – 0.14 Gy for a 20 second exposure.
+In any case, the usefulness of ionizing radiation must be balanced with its hazards.
+Nowadays, a compromise has been found, and most of the uses of radiation are optimized.
+Today it is almost unbelievable that x-rays were, at one time, used to find the right pair of shoes (i.e., shoe-fitting fluoroscopy).
+Measurements made in recent years indicate that the doses to the feet were in the range of 0.07 – 0.14 Gy for a 20-second exposure.
 This practice was halted when the risks of ionizing radiation were better understood.

 See also: Medical Exposures

 Environmental dosimetry is used where it is likely that the environment will generate a significant radiation dose.
 As was written, radiation is all around us.
 In, around, and above the world we live in.
-It is a natural energy force that surrounds us.
-It is a part of our natural world that has been here since the birth of our planet.
-All living creatures, from the beginning of time, have been, and are still being, exposed to ionizing radiation.
-Ionizing radiation is generated through nuclear reactions, nuclear decay, by very high temperature, or via acceleration of charged particles in electromagnetic fields.
+It is a natural energy force that surrounds us, and it is a part of our natural world that has been here since the birth of our planet.
+From the beginning of time, all living creatures have been, and are still being, exposed to ionizing radiation.
+Ionizing radiation is generated through nuclear reactions, nuclear decay, very high temperature, or via acceleration of charged particles in electromagnetic fields.

 In general, there are two broad categories of radiation sources in the environment:

 - Natural Background Radiation.
-Natural background radiation includes radiation produced by the Sun, lightnings, primordial radioisotopes or supernova explosions etc.
+Natural background radiation includes radiation produced by the Sun, lightning, primordial radioisotopes or supernova explosions, etc.

 - Man-Made Sources of Radiation.
-Man-made sources include medical uses of radiation, residues from nuclear tests, industrial uses of radiation etc.
+Artificial sources include medical uses of radiation, residues from nuclear tests, industrial uses of radiation, etc.

 An example of environment dosimetry is radon monitoring.
 Radon is a radioactive gas generated by the decay of uranium, which is present in varying amounts in the earth’s crust.
 It is important to note that radon is a noble gas, whereas all its decay products are metals.
 The main mechanism for the entry of radon into the atmosphere is diffusion through the soil.
-Certain geographic areas, due to the underlying geology, continually generate radon which permeates its way to the earth’s surface.
-In some cases the dose can be significant in buildings where the gas can accumulate.
-Locations with higher radon background are well mapped in each country.
+Due to the underlying geology, certain geographic areas continually generate radon that permeates its way to the earth’s surface.
+In some cases, the dose can be significant in buildings where the gas can accumulate.
+Locations with higher radon backgrounds are well mapped in each country.
 In the open air, it ranges from 1 to 100 Bq/m3, even less (0.1 Bq/m3) above the ocean.
 In caves or aerated mines, or ill-aerated houses, its concentration climbs to 20–2,000 Bq/m3.
-In the outdoor atmosphere, there is also some advection caused by wind and changes in barometric pressure.
-A number of specialised dosimetry techniques are used to evaluate the dose that a building’s occupants may receive.
+In the outdoor atmosphere, some advection is also caused by wind and changes in barometric pressure.
+Many specialized dosimetry techniques are used to evaluate the dose a building’s occupants may receive.

 Radiation Dose Measuring and Monitoring